 According to employee benefits firm Neyber, “How can I help an employee worried about debt?” is not a question many employers are likely to ask.
 The Neyber survey suggests that 67% of employees believe that their employer doesn’t care about their financial wellness.
 It also suggests that only 3% of employees would turn to their employer about their financial worries.
 Lack of financial wellbeing has a significant impact on the productivity and health of the workforce 55% of employees said being under financial pressure affects their behaviour and ability to perform their job in the workplace 51% of employees say financial pressure affects their relationships with colleagues 46% of employees say financial pressure affects their relationship with their line manager The average household owes £7.413 in unsecured debt, 9.45 million people in the UK have no savings and 17 million people only have £100 savings.
 It’s maybe not then surprising that any workforce at any one time will have some members struggling with money.
 It makes the question “How can I help an employee worried about debt?” much more likely to be asked, especially if employers set their stall out to be more open about discussing financial worries.
-We […]
+We are not advocating […]

 Return to work interview Besides knowing how to do a return to work interview, it’s good to know why we do a return to work interview.
 They are necessary for good housekeeping in your workplace.
 They are just one of the things that companies may wish to consider introducing to keep track on the comings and goings of employees.
 The interview will let you see what was behind the absence.
 This is important because after a while you might start to see trends.
 For example, you have an employee absent a lot with back pain or headaches, which could indicate a problem with seating, lifting or lighting, for example.
 Remedying these issues could save you lots of absences – not to mention legal action.
 There’s evidence that companies who introduce Return to Work interviews experience a reduction in sickness absence.
 It shows that you are taking absence seriously and possibly also a “fear factor”.
 Some employees who might in the past have taken the odd day off when they just couldn’t be bothered to come to work might be wary of being “found out” if they slip up in the interview by contradicting their original cover story.
 Companies don’t demand […]